An energy-based summation-by-parts finite difference method for the wave equation in second order form: Introduction

 Summation by parts operators for the second derivative $\frac{d^2}{dx^2}$ and their extension to variable coefficients can be found in \cite{Mattsson2012,Mattsson2004}.
 When these SBP operators are used together with the SAT method to impose boundary or interface conditions for the wave equation in a second order in time and space form, the resulting discretization bears similarity with the symmetric interior penalty discontinuous Galerkin method (SIPDG) \cite{Grote2006}.
 As for SIPDG, coercivity requires that such SBP-SAT methods use a mesh-dependent penalty term.
 This penalty parameter, which depends on the material properties and the SBP operator, must be large enough for the method to be stable \cite{Almquist2020,Appelo2007,Mattsson2008,Mattsson2009}.
 Precise bounds on this penalty parameter may not be easy to determine a priori \cite{Duru2014V,Wang2018}, especially in the presence of grid interface conditions \cite{Mattsson2008}, curvilinear grids \cite{Virta2014} and nonconforming grid interfaces \cite{Almquist2019,Wang2018,Wang2016}.

-In this paper, we present an energy-based discretization in the SBP-SAT framework.
-For problems with only Neumann boundary conditions, the proposed method is the same as the traditional SBP-SAT discretization in \cite{Mattsson2004}, but is different for problems with Dirichlet boundary conditions or grid interfaces, because our method does not use any mesh-dependent parameter.
+In this paper, we present an energy-based discretization in the SBP-SAT framework. \reviii{Here, energy-based refers to the design principle advocated in \cite{Appelo2015,Appelo2018,Appelo2019}.
+That is, design a semi-discretization that is based on the sum of the kinetic and potential energy, leading to a new class of DG methods.} For problems with only Neumann boundary conditions, the proposed method is the same as the traditional SBP-SAT discretization in \cite{Mattsson2004}. \reviii{However, for Dirichlet boundary conditions and grid interface conditions, our method is different from the traditional SBP-SAT method in \cite{Appelo2007,Mattsson2009} and \cite{Mattsson2008}, respectively}, because our method does not use any mesh-dependent parameter.
 The method discretizes the wave equation in the velocity-displacement form, i.e. as a system with first order derivatives in time and second order derivatives in space.
 The resulting system of ordinary differential equations can then be evolved by a Runge-Kutta time integrator or a Taylor series method.
 As mentioned above, the method is inspired by our energy-based discontinuous Galerkin (DG) method \cite{Appelo2015,Appelo2018,Appelo2019}.
-We show that, just as the energy-based DG method, numerical dissipation can naturally be included in the method and is important for optimal accuracy.
+We show that, just as the energy-based DG method, numerical dissipation can naturally be included in the method.
 We also present a general framework for deriving error estimates by normal mode analysis and perform the detailed analysis for a fourth order discretization for the Dirichlet problem.
 We will use the same approach as in \cite{Wang2017} to prove fourth order convergence rate for the dissipative discretization and third order convergence rate for the energy-conserving discretization, which agree well with our numerical verification.

 The outline of the paper is as follows.
 We introduce the SBP concepts in Section 2.
 In Section 3, we construct our new SBP-SAT discretization for problems with boundaries and grid interfaces.
 Stability analysis and a priori error estimates by normal mode analysis are then derived.
 In Section 4, we present an efficient implementation of the method for higher dimensional problems.
-Numerical experiments verifying optimal accuracy and robustness are presented in Section 5.
+Numerical experiments verifying accuracy and robustness are presented in Section 5.
 We end with concluding remarks in Section 6.